The table below shows the different tuition fees for with the requirements that must be met.

 If you are enrolling for a second study program (secondary enrollment), and you have already paid tuition fees at another university or college, you may be eligible for a reduction or an exemption from the tuition fees to be paid.
-If so, send an original Proof of Tuition Fee paid, issued to TU/e along with the registration form.
+You can request a BBC at your institution through Studielink.
+If your institution does not support BBC via Studielink, please enclose an original Proof of Paid Tuition Fees, issued for the TU/e, with your registration form.
 The Proof of Paid Tuition Fee must be submitted at the same time as the registration request.
 A retrospectively submitted Proof of Paid Tuition Fee for a refund of the tuition fees already paid will not be accepted.
 Please note: A Proof of Paid Tuition Fee cannot be used for enrollment as an external student.

-International students all pay a guarantee fee to confirm that they will enroll at TU/e.
+Non-EEA students pay a guarantee fee to confirm that they will enroll at TU/e.

-The guarantee fee for EEA students does not include the tuition fee.
-Below are the options for these students to pay their tuition fee.
+EEA students do not pay a guarantee fee.
+Below are the options for EEA students to pay their tuition fee.